bajrang0704/seo-agent/README.md

 1. **User Input:** Enter a seed keyword.
 2. **Gemini AI:** Generates a list of related keywords.
 3. **SerpApi:** Fetches Google autocomplete suggestions for each keyword.
-4. **(Optional) Google Ads API:** If you have a Google Ads developer token and access, you can modify the script to fetch real search volume and competition for each keyword.
+4. **(BEST ONE) Google Ads API:** If you have a Google Ads developer token and access, you can modify the script to fetch real search volume and competition for each keyword.
 This requires setting up a Google Ads API project and using your developer token.
 5. **Scoring:** Each keyword is scored using the formula `(search_volume * sv_weight) - (competition * comp_weight)`.
 6. **Output:** The top 50 keywords are saved to `top_keywords.csv`.